Max Michalanney

 Max Michalanney (born 26 February 2004) is a professional Australian rules football player who plays for Adelaide Football Club in the Australian Football League (AFL).

 Early life

 Michalanney is the son of Jim Michalanney who played 211 games and won 4 premierships with Norwood in the South Australian National Football League (SANFL).
+Max also has a younger brother named Jack who played for Norwood.

 As a junior he progressed to play three senior games for Norwood in the SANFL.
 He previously played junior football for Glenunga Rams and school football for Rostrevor.
-Despite living in the Sturt development zone, he was able to join Norwood under the SANFL father son rule.
+Despite living in the Sturt development zone, he was able to join Norwood under the SANFL father-son rule.
 While representing South Australia in the National Championships he was rewarded for his consistency by winning All-Australian selection.